haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <a class="prompt prompt-question">Is there any phosphate group present in this structure?</a>

+*Hint* : you can select phosphate atoms with the following PyMOL command:
+<a class="prompt prompt-pymol">select elem P</a>

 Note that you can zoom on the histidines by typing in PyMOL:

 <a class="prompt prompt-pymol">zoom resn HIS</a>